Moving Electric Lines

 MGE installs new electric lines underground; however, some older neighborhoods still have wires overhead on power poles.
 MGE can bury the line from the pole to the meter on your house if you pay for that service.

-Converting your electric service from overhead to underground typically costs between $2,500 and $3,500.
+The cost to convert your electric service from overhead to underground typically starts at $2,500.
+This cost may vary depending on terrain and conditions of the property.
 This estimation includes the following services provided by MGE:

 - Burying the electric wire from the overhead line to your home.